What are keyword lists and how do I use them?

 You can manage your topic clusters in our SEO tools.

-When you first visit our SEO tools you’ll see a prompt to select a topic cluster from the dropdown.
+When you first visit our SEO tools you’ll see all your lists:

 Average monthly searches: The average number of times that they keyword is searched for on Google each month.